Excessive Agency

 from deepteam.vulnerabilities import ExcessiveAgency

-There is ONE mandatory and FIVE optional parameters when creating a ExcessiveAgency
+There are FIVE optional parameters when creating a ExcessiveAgency

 vulnerability: